 – Practice reading short stories, unit stories and focused material

-Practice blending the phonics focus, for example, a, t, -at.
-Practice with removing and replacing the first sound with different consonants to ensure the learner is able to blend the phonic focus.
+Practice blending the phonics focus, for example,.
+Practice with to ensure the learner is able to blend the phonic focus.
 Practice this both verbally and written.

 Each focus includes either a selection of five additional words to practice the lesson focus or a short story for the learner to read.
-Additional you can practice writing out the target focus, for example, at and practice writing a consonant in front f–at, p-at etc. These can also be practised verbally.
-For more practice introduce a short spelling quiz with a variety of words from the book.
+Additional you can practice writing out the target focus, for example,and practice writing a consonant in front , etc. These can also be practiced verbally.

-Each unit includes a structured story based around the unit focus, for example, the short vowel a has the story “The Ham Trap!”.
-We recommend practising the “New Words” first to introduce sight words and more difficult words.
+Each unit includes a structured story based around the unit focus, for example, the short vowelhas the story “The H Tr !”.
+We recommend practicing the “New Words” first to introduce sight words and more difficult words.
 Watch the animation first then there are a variety of ways to practice the reading:

 – Practice with stopping the animation and reading page by page